rmrazeen/playwright-e2e-shopping/README.md

 ## 🧪 Technologies Used

 - [Playwright Test Runner](https://playwright.dev/docs/test-intro)
-- TypeScript (or JavaScript if you prefer)
+- javaScript (or TypeScript if you prefer)
 - Node.js

 ---